5 Ways to Improve Your Leapfrog Hospital Safety Grade

 First, the manager investigated the root causes.
 No one wanted dirty hands, but they thought what they were doing was fine.
 Glove boxes were often empty, and the closest hand sanitizer was in a different nurses’ station.

-When you identify gaps, your goal is not to see who isn’t washing their hands.
-Instead, look for workflows that make good hand hygiene difficult.
+Takeaway: When you are identifying gaps, your goal is not to see who isn’t washing their hands.
+Instead, look for workflows that make it difficult to maintain good hand hygiene.

 2. Use Stories to Get Buy-In

-Resistance to change is universal.
-Telling staff to do things differently doesn’t usually work if you don’t also get their buy-in on a new process.
+Change is hard for many people.
+It will be easier to get staff to do things differently if you get their buy-in on a new process.

 One great way to get buy-in is by demonstrating the impact of a change through safety stories.
 A clinic used this story to highlight the importance of labeling laboratory tests in front of the patient: